al-lu/penguin_detection/README.md

 Running inference at the zoo.
 * Google computer vision if you have no idea what these boxes mean.

 * Doesn't work in real time...yet.
-I have a architecture in mind that might work.
+I have architecture in mind that might work.

 * Seems to have trouble staying confident in ROIs that are far away from the viewing point. => Need to gather more data or try out a different algorithm or reconfigure training pipeline.